Commercial Security Market Size and Share

 Commercial Security Market Analysis by Mordor Intelligence

-The Commercial security systems market size is estimated at USD 219.92 billion in 2025 and is set to reach USD 375.60 billion by 2030, delivering an 11.30% CAGR.
+The Commercial security market size is estimated at USD 219.92 billion in 2025 and is projected to reach USD 375.60 billion by 2030, representing a 11.30% CAGR.
 The step-up reflects how organisations now treat security installations as data-rich operational platforms, not isolated safety gear.
-Regulations such as Alyssa’s Law in the United States have forced rapid adoption of multi-sensor solutions that fuse video, access, communication and analytics.
+Regulations such as Alyssa’s Law in the United States have forced the rapid adoption of multi-sensor solutions that fuse video, access, communication, and analytics.
 Enterprises are also converging physical and cyber safeguards inside operational-technology networks, driving demand for software-centric platforms that orchestrate both realms.
 Meanwhile, cloud-native video services are lowering ownership costs for multi-site retailers, and insurers have begun offering premium incentives when AI fire-detection tools are installed.
 These economic levers amplify purchasing momentum across every end-user segment.

 Key Report Takeaways

-• By security type, video surveillance led with 46.0% of Commercial security systems market share in 2024, while access control is forecast to post the quickest 11.5% CAGR through 2030.
+• By security type, video surveillance led with a 46.0% share of the Commercial security market in 2024, while access control is forecast to post the fastest 11.5% CAGR through 2030.

-• By end-user industry, commercial offices captured 24.7% of the Commercial security systems market size in 2024, whereas healthcare facilities are advancing at an 11.6% CAGR to 2030.
+• By end-user industry, commercial offices captured 24.7% of the Commercial security market size in 2024, whereas healthcare facilities are expected to advance at a 11.6% CAGR to 2030.

-• By organisation size, large enterprises commanded 72.2% of Commercial security systems market share in 2024; SMEs are growing fastest at 12.1% CAGR.
+• By organisation size, large enterprises commanded 72.2% of the Commercial security market share in 2024; SMEs are growing at the fastest rate, with a 12.1% CAGR.

 Segment Analysis